neicnordic/neic.no/_posts/2018-08-01-deepdive-improving-einfrastrucutre-by-collaboration.md

 ---
-title: "DeepDive - improving e-Ifrastructures by collaboration"
+title: "DeepDive - improving biodiversity e-Ifrastructures by collaboration"
 summary: "In 2019, the three-day event will take place in Copenhagen between 14- 16th May.
 NeIC2019 will be hosted by NeIC and DeiC, and organised in collaboration with CSC, RHnet, SNIC and UNINETT Sigma2."
 photo: "/assets/images/portrait_2015cropMagnify.jpeg"
 ---